gijswijs/gijswijs.github.io/_src/posts/why-does-signature-half-aggregation-break-adaptor-signatures.md

 \end{align}
 \\]

-The hashing function is indicated by \\(H()\\) and it is chosen in such a way that it returns a value that of the same scale as our private keys.
+The hashing function is indicated by \\(H()\\) and it is chosen in such a way that it returns a value that is of the same scale as our private keys.
 That is why SHA256 is a great choice for the hashing function.
 It's important to understand that a hash is *just* a number.
 We can us it as such and do some elliptic curve calculations with it to come up with our signature:

 \\[s=r + ex\\]